01signal.com

 Xillyp2p

 Xillyp2p is a proprietary protocol that provides a reliable transport of multiple data streams between two FPGAs.
-The protocol manages the transmission, flow control, scheduling and retransmission of the application data similar to the way that the TCP/IP protocol transports data over a network: All data is guaranteed to arrive correctly to the other side.
+The protocol manages the transmission, scheduling, retransmission and the flow control of the application data similar to the way that the TCP/IP protocol transports data over a network: All data is guaranteed to arrive correctly to the other side.

 The application logic interacts with the protocol's implementation through standard FIFOs.
 The protocol creates an illusion of a standard FIFO than spans across the two FPGAs: This virtual FIFO's side for writing is on one FPGA, and the side for reading is on the other FPGA.